Atimca/Reactive-programming-Article/README.md

 https://github.com/ReactiveX/RxSwift/blob/master/Documentation/MathBehindRx.md

-According to wikipedia:
-Reactive programming is a programming paradigm oriented around data flows and the propagation of change.
-This means that it should be possible to express static or dynamic data flows with ease in the programming languages used, and that the underlying execution model will automatically propagate changes through the data flow.

 RX = OBSERVABLE + OBSERVER + SCHEDULERS
 We are going to discuss these points in detail one by one.
 Observable: Observable are nothing but the data streams.
 Observable packs the data that can be passed around from one thread to another thread.
 They basically emit the data periodically or only once in their life cycle based on their configurations.
 There are various operators that can help observer to emit some specific data based on certain events, but we will look into them in upcoming parts.
 For now, you can think observables as suppliers.
 They process and supply the data to other components.